openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

-If a property is defined in the ``readonly`` form, then the implementation of the property can either keep the ``readonly`` form or extend it to the writable form as follows:
+If a property is defined in the ``readonly`` form, then the implementation of the property can either keep the ``readonly`` form or extend it to a writable form as follows:

 .. code-block:: typescript